Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 - The archetype features every single type of Spell and Trap.
 - The archetype is fairly xenophobical.
-  - Most effects support only ‘Rubic’ cards.
+  - Most effects support only *Rubic* cards.
-  - [Rubic Algorithm and Rubic Scramble](#Algorithm--Scramble) both lock the player from activyzing any monster effects other than those of ‘Rubic’ monsters.
+  - [Rubic Algorithm and Rubic Scramble](#Algorithm--Scramble) both lock the player from activyzing any monster effects other than those of *Rubic* monsters.
-  - The [Level 6 non-Tuners](#Level-6-non-Tuners) benefit from banishing ‘Rubic’ cards to Summon themselves
+  - The [Level 6 non-Tuners](#Level-6-non-Tuners) benefit from banishing *Rubic* cards to Summon themselves
   - [Rubic Function](#Spells) is the only card to function with any Cyberse monster.
 - The gimmicks of the archetype draw parallels to Rubik’s cubes and geometrics.
   - Moving cards on the field corresponds to turning a Rubik’s cube.